sbcshop/GPS_RTK_HAT_Software/README.md

 * ***PWR:*** The power LED labeled as PWR will illuminate when 3.3V is activated.
 * ***PPS:*** pulse-per-second led indicator.
 When receiving a basic GPS/GNSS location lock, the module starts flashing at 1Hz.
-* ***RTK:*** The RTK LED will be illuminated constantly upon power-up.
-Once RTCM data has been successfully received it will begin to blink.
-This is a good way to see if the ZED-F9R is getting RTCM from various sources.
-Once an RTK fix is obtained, the LED will turn off.
+* ***RTK:*** A real-time kinematic led indicator. when the gadget is operating in standard GPS mode, it stays high. blinking starts when the module enters RTK float                mode after receiving RTCM adjustments.
+When the module switches to RTK fixed mode and starts to output locations with a precision of a cm, it drops.
 * ***GF:*** TA led indication for a geofence.
 U-Center configuration. will change when a geofence is set up, going high or low.
 When the module leaves a preset                     boundary, it may be used to start alerts and do other actions.

-PPS: a pulse-per-second led indicator.
-When receiving a basic GPS/GNSS location lock, the module starts flashing at 1Hz.

-RTK: A real-time kinematic led indicator. when the gadget is operating in standard GPS mode, it stays high. blinking starts when the module enters RTK float mode after receiving RTCM adjustments.
-When the module switches to RTK fixed mode and starts to output locations with a precision of a cm, it drops.

 #### USB